-Mr. FEI Zheng (費峥), aged 43, is the vice president of the Group and a director of certain subsidiaries of the Group.
+Mr. FEI Zheng (費峥), aged 44, is the vice president of the Group and a director of certain subsidiaries of the Group.
 He joined the Group in 2015, and consecutively served as head of the Human Resources Department, head of the Administration Department and president assistant of the Group.
-He is currently the vice president of the Group (cum head of the Human Resources Department and head of the Administration Department) in charge of the Human Resources Department, the Administration Department, the Company Secretarial and Corporate Communications Department and the Information Technology Department of the Group.
+He is currently the vice president of the Group (cum head of the Human Resources Department and head of the Administration Department).
 Mr. Fei graduated from Chengdu University of Information Technology in July 2003 with a bachelor's degree, majoring in communication engineering.
-Before joining the Group, Mr. Fei once served in Toshiba Home Appliance Sales (Nanhai) Co., Ltd. (東芝家用電器銷售(南海)有限公司) as head of the Administration and Human Resources Department, and then joined SWSC in 2013, where he was in charge of performance management at the human resources department.
+Before joining the Group, Mr. Fei once served in Toshiba Home Appliance Sales (Nanhai) Co., Ltd. (東芝家 用電器銷售(南海)有限公司) as head of the Administration and Human Resources Department, and then joined SWSC in 2013, where he was in charge of performance management at the human resources department.

-Mr. CHEUNG Hei Choi (張喜財), aged 53, is the chief compliance officer and chief risk control officer of the Group.
+Mr. CHEUNG Hei Choi (張喜財), aged 54, is the chief compliance officer and chief risk control officer of the Group.
 Mr. Cheung joined the Group in January 2020 as the co-head of Legal and Compliance Department, and he becomes the head of Legal and Compliance Department since the mid-April 2020, the chief compliance officer and chief risk control officer of the Group since June 2020.
 He is currently in charge of the Legal and Compliance Department and Risk Control Department of the Group.
 Mr. Cheung has worked for an international accountancy firm, the Stock Exchange of Hong Kong Limited and a well-known mainland-based securities house for over 20 years and is experienced in the field of auditing and compliance in the financial services industry.
 Mr. Cheung obtained a bachelor's degree of arts in accountancy from The Hong Kong Polytechnic University.
 He is also a Certified Public Accountant of the Hong Kong Institute of Certified Public Accountants.

-The board of directors (the "Board" or the "Directors") submit their report together with the audited consolidated financial statements of the Southwest Securities International Securities Limited (the "Company") and its subsidiaries (hereinafter collectively referred to as the "Group") for the year ended 31 December 2023 (the "Year").
+The board of directors (the "Board" or the "Directors") submit their report together with the audited consolidated financial statements of the Southwest Securities International Securities Limited (the "Company") and its subsidiaries (hereinafter collectively referred to as the "Group") for the year ended 31 December 2024 (the "Year").